 Specialised Autism Learning Program (SALP)

-Students eligible for SALP will be supported in achieving success in a mainstream schooling environment, accessing curriculum at level.
-Pathways for students into University, TAFE and other workforce/training opportunities are interwoven with social (Social Thinking curriculum) and personal development programs to help students succeed beyond secondary schooling.
+Pathways for students into University, TAFE and other workforce/training opportunities are interwoven into the program to help students succeed beyond secondary schooling.

-Entry to the SALP is determined by an Independent Panel who convenes in Term 3 of each year.
 The program is designed and resourced to provide for students who meet the following criteria;

 – Student is academically capable of understanding and coping with grade level content and tasks